 Music Education Organization

-Music Education students join the Collegiate Chapter of the National Association of Music Education (CMENC).
-CMENC meets regularly with local teachers in our “Meet the Music Educator” series.
+Music Education students join the National Association for Music Education (NAfME-C).
+NAfME-C meets regularly with local teachers in our “Meet the Music Educator” series.
 Local teachers describe their teaching experiences and answer questions about teaching K-12 music.
 Members also have the opportunity to attend state and national Music Education Conferences and volunteer in the local school district to help local music teachers.

 Dr. Lori Gray